 There is no greater concern than the wrongful conviction of the innocent.
 That is why the law requires that the burden of proving guilt rests with the prosecution.

 It is the prosecution that brings the charge.
 It is the prosecution that has the wealth of government resources at its disposal.
-It’s the prosecution that points the finger at the accused, and it is for those reasons that the prosecution bear the onus of proof in a criminal trial.
-At no point does that onus shift to the accused to prove his/her innocence.
-The accused does not have to give evidence or call any evidence on his/her behalf.
-No adverse inference can be made against the accused for exercising that legal right.
+It's the prosecution that points the finger at the accused, and it is for those reasons that the prosecution bears the onus of proof in a criminal trial.

 3. The Standard of Proof; Beyond a Reasonable Doubt

 The third principle in our criminal law is that the prosecution must achieve its proof beyond a reasonable doubt.
-In a criminal trial what is often at stake is a person’s liberty.
-It is for this reason that in any criminal trial it is not enough for the prosecution to tip the scales and prove that the accused is probably guilty of the offence they are charged with.
-Nor is it enough to prove that the accused potentially, or more than likely committed the offence.
+In a criminal trial, what is often at stake is a person's liberty.
+It is for this reason that in any criminal trial, it is not enough for the prosecution to tip the scales and prove that the accused is probably guilty of the offence they are charged with.
+Nor is it enough to prove that the accused potentially, or more than likely, committed the offence.

 Criminal law courts in our country are not courts of suspicion.
-They are courts of law and a fact finder can only convict an accused if they find, beyond any reasonable doubt, that the accused is guilty of the offence.
+They are courts of law, and a fact finder can only convict an accused if they find, beyond any reasonable doubt, that the accused is guilty of the offence.
 Probably, possibly, potentially, suspicion, got a hunch – none of these findings are good enough.
-It must be much more than that - it has to be beyond reasonable doubt.
+It must be much more than that - it has to be beyond a reasonable doubt.

 So if, at the end of deliberations, a member of the jury has a doubt about the guilt of the accused and that is a reasonable doubt, then the accused is entitled to the benefit of that doubt.